 - Tensor categories

-It is not so obviously visible in this list but one of my main motivations is actually (in the very long run) to better understand finite reductive groups and their representations.
+One of my “hidden” motivations is actually, in the very long run, to better understand finite reductive groups and their representations.
 I’m also particularly interested in the spetses program by Broué–Malle–Michel and the Calogero–Moser vs. Kazhdan–Lusztig program initiated by Gordon–Martino and Bonnafé–Rouquier.
 The idea is roughly to generalize finite groups of Lie type to objects having a complex reflection group as “Weyl group”.
 Hecke algebras and the more recent rational Cherednik algebras play a key role in this.
 In the introduction of I give some details.

 Here is a short CV, you can find the full one here.